CMUYUY/berkeley-cs285-assignments-with-solutions/README.md

 Assignments  for [Berkeley CS 285: Deep Reinforcement Learning, Decision Making, and Control](http://rail.eecs.berkeley.edu/deeprlcourse/).

-The TODO code has been completed, along with the experimental running results.
+The TODO codes have been completed, along with the experimental running results.

 Any errors are welcome to be pointed out.